Haudenosaunee settlement of the north shore of Lake Ontario: Abandonment

-In Anishinaabe oral tradition holds that the Iroquois abandoned their villages north of Lake Ontario following a number of decisive battles won by the Anishinaabe in south and central Ontario during the Beaver Wars.
-In the Great Peace of Montreal, signed in 1701, the Iroquois Confederacy agreed to remain on the south shore of Lake Ontario.
+In Anishinaabe oral tradition holds that the Haudenosaunee abandoned their villages north of Lake Ontario following a number of decisive battles won by the Anishinaabe in south and central Ontario during the Beaver Wars.
+In the Great Peace of Montreal, signed in 1701, the Haudenosaunee Confederacy agreed to remain on the south shore of Lake Ontario.
 By 1701 the Anishinaabe group called the Mississauga had moved into the area between Lake Erie and the Rouge River.

 The easternmost villages of Kente and Ganneious were reportedly destroyed in 1687 by Jacques René de Brisay de Denonville.
 His troops took 200 prisoners from both villages, to fight in the Beaver Wars, before destroying them.
 There are no accounts on the fate or condition of either Ganatsekwyagon or Teiaiagon after fighting broke out in 1687.
 It is assumed that, since both villages were no longer secure, they were abandoned some weeks earlier and the inhabitants fled to the south shore of Lake Ontario.

-Following the abandonment of the north of Lake Ontario by Iroquois some French geographers incorrectly place the Iroqouis du Nord and their villages on maps of southern Ontario as late as 1755.
+Following the abandonment of the north of Lake Ontario by Haudenosaunee some French geographers incorrectly place the Iroqouis du Nord and their villages on maps of southern Ontario as late as 1755.
 This would cause confusion among historians in the future when the Mississauga took possession of the northern shore of Lake Ontario.